fairdirect/foodrescue-app/README.md

     Note that KDE Kirigami is a lightweight library independent of the KDE Plasma desktop environment – it has no dependencies beyond Qt, and you don't need KDE Plasma installed to use it or develop for it.

-5. **Install [ZXing-CPP](https://github.com/nu-book/zxing-cpp).** This has to be compiled from source because we rely on a newer version than Ubuntu 20.04 [package zxing-cpp](https://launchpad.net/ubuntu/+source/zxing-cpp) (which anyway seems only available as a proposed package there right now).
-Commit ed55911 from 2020-06-19 is the last version that has been tested with this application, so we use that just to be sure.
-Commit 37baf0a 2020-06-05 is the earliest possible version because the ZXing library targets were renamed there.
+5. **Install [ZXing-C++](https://github.com/nu-book/zxing-cpp).** This has to be compiled from source because we rely on a newer version than Ubuntu 20.04 [package zxing-cpp](https://launchpad.net/ubuntu/+source/zxing-cpp) (which anyway seems only available as a proposed package there right now).
+Commit 57c4a89 from 2020-06-25 is the last version that has been tested, and also the minimum necessary version (as it provides CMake package versioning that we use here).

-    We use a system-wide installation to keep `cmake` calls simple for desktop development.
-But we use `checkinstall` (`sudo apt install checkinstall`) to create a simple Ubuntu package and installs that, making it much easier to uninstall the ZXing files again when necessary.
+    We do a system-wide installation to keep `cmake` calls simple for desktop development.
+But we also use `checkinstall` (`sudo apt install checkinstall`) to create and install a simple Ubuntu package.
+That makes it much easier to uninstall all installed ZXing files again when necessary (`sudo apt remove zxing-cpp`).

     ```
     cd /some/out-of-source/path/
     git clone --depth 1 https://github.com/nu-book/zxing-cpp.git
-    git checkout ed55911
+    git checkout 57c4a89
     cd zxing-cpp
-    mkdir build && cd build
+    mkdir -p build/linux-amd64 && cd build/linux-amd64

-    cmake ..
+    cmake ../..
     make
-    sudo checkinstall make install
+    sudo checkinstall --pkgname zxing-cpp --pkgversion "1.0.8+57c4a89" --nodoc make install
     sudo ldconfig
     ```